MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/disposition.md

 ![Items that were disposed of without a disposition review](../media/records-disposed2.png)

 Items that are shown in the **Disposed Items** tab for record labels are kept for up to seven years after the item was disposed, with a limit of one million items per record for that period.
 If you see the **Count** number nearing this limit of one million, and you need proof of disposition for your records, contact [Microsoft Support](https://docs.microsoft.com/office365/admin/contact-support-for-business-products).
+Extending this limit is currently in preview.

 > [!NOTE]
 > This functionality is based on information from the [unified audit log](search-the-audit-log-in-security-and-compliance.md) and therefore requires auditing to be [enabled and searchable](turn-audit-log-search-on-or-off.md) so the corresponding events are captured.